-Simulated groundwater withdrawals from the Kirkwood-Cohansey aquifer system cause a reduction in base flow that is evaluated by comparing base flow at streamflow-gaging stations from the no-withdrawal simulation to base flow at the same stations during a simulation of post-development withdrawal conditions.
-Simulated post-development withdrawals cause base-flow reductions at all simulated streamflow-gaging stations locations in the Ocean County study area with 6 of the 12 stations having simulated reductions of less than 1 ft3/s (table 11).
-The smallest reduction in simulated base flow from no-withdrawal to post-development withdrawal conditions occurs at streamflow-gaging station Cedar Run near Manahawkin, N.J.
+Simulated groundwater withdrawals from the Kirkwood-Cohansey aquifer system cause a reduction in base flow that is evaluated by comparing base flow at streamflow-gaging stations from the no-withdrawal simulation to base flow at the same stations during a simulation of postdevelopment withdrawal conditions.
+Simulated postdevelopment withdrawals cause base-flow reductions at all simulated streamflow-gaging stations locations in the Ocean County study area with 6 of the 12 stations having average simulated reductions of less than 1 ft3/s (table 11).
+The smallest reduction in simulated base flow from no-withdrawal to postdevelopment withdrawal conditions occurs at streamflow-gaging station Cedar Run near Manahawkin, N.J.
 (01409250), which decreases by a minimum of 0.03 ft3/s and a maximum of 0.11 ft3/s.
-Larger base-flow reductions occurred at streamflow-gaging stations Wrangel Brook at Mule Road near Toms River, N.J.
+Larger base-flow reductions than those simulated for Cedar Run occurred at streamflow-gaging stations Wrangel Brook at Mule Road near Toms River, N.J.
 (01408592); South Branch Metedeconk River near Lakewood, N.J.
 (01408150); Toms River near Toms River, N.J.
 (01408500); Cedar Creek at Lanoka Harbor, N.J.
 (01409000); and Oswego River at Harrisville, N.J.
 (01410000).
-The largest reduction in base flow between the two simulations occurs at the simulated location of streamflow-gaging station Toms River near Toms River, N.J.
-(01408500), which has a minimum decrease of 6.8 and a maximum of 9.5 ft3/s.
+The largest reduction in base flow between the two simulations occurs at the simulated location of Toms River near Toms River, N.J.
+(01408500) streamflow-gaging station, which has a minimum decrease of 6.8 and a maximum of 9.5 ft3/s.

-The percent reduction in base flow from no-withdrawal to post-development withdrawal conditions indicates that all streamflow-gaging stations had less than a 9-percent reduction.
+The percent reduction in base flow from no-withdrawal to postdevelopment withdrawal conditions indicates that all streamflow-gaging stations had less than a 9-percent reduction.
 Streamflow-gaging stations Wrangel Brook at Mule Road near Toms River, N.J.
 (01408592) and North Branch Metedeconk River near Lakewood, N.J.
-(01408120) in the northern part of the study area had the highest percent and highest average percent reduction in base flow, whereas Cedar Creek at Lanoka Harbor, N.J.
+(01408120) in the northern part of the study area had the highest percent and highest average percent reductions in base flows, whereas Cedar Creek at Lanoka Harbor, N.J.
 (01409000), and Oswego River at Harrisville, N.J.
-(01410000), in the central and southern part of the study area, respectively, had the lowest percent reduction.
+(01410000), in the central and southern part of the study area, respectively, had the lowest percent reductions.

-Simulated base-flow reductions at selected streamflow-gaging stations from no-withdrawal to post-development withdrawal and maximum-allocation withdrawal conditions, Ocean County study area, New Jersey.
+Simulated base-flow reductions at selected streamflow-gaging stations from no-withdrawal to postdevelopment withdrawal conditions and from no-withdrawal to maximum-allocation withdrawal conditions, Ocean County study area, New Jersey.

-During extended periods of little or no precipitation, streamflow in the Coastal Plain of New Jersey can be entirely from base flow.
-Base flow is that part of freshwater that flows into streams from the groundwater-flow system.
+During extended periods of little or no precipitation, streamflow in the Coastal Plain of New Jersey can be entirely from base flow..
 During periods of normal precipitation, the total amount of streamflow at any point in a stream includes both base flow and overland flow from storms.
-The total base-flow rate in streams that drain into the Barnegat Bay–Little Egg Harbor estuary is calculated for each model simulation and are shown in table 12.
-The amount of base flow that reaches Barnegat Bay–Little Egg Harbor estuary is dependent on the amount of precipitation that falls on the land surface and ultimately recharges the surficial aquifer and the amount of groundwater withdrawn from the shallow aquifer system, as well as, the location of streams and drains that influence the directions of flow within the unconfined and confined aquifers.
-Of the stress periods examined, stress period 77 (December 2002 recharge) had a high rate of simulated recharge to the aquifer and the highest amount of simulated base flow out of the aquifer to streams that flow into the Barnegat Bay–Little Egg Harbor estuary.
+The total base-flow rate in streams that drain into the Barnegat Bay-Little Egg Harbor estuary is calculated for each model simulation (table 12).
+The amount of base flow that reaches Barnegat Bay-Little Egg Harbor estuary is dependent on the amount of precipitation that falls on the land surface and ultimately recharges the surficial aquifer and the amount of groundwater withdrawn from the shallow aquifer system, as well as the location of streams and drains that influence the directions of flow within the unconfined and confined aquifers.
+Of the stress periods examined, stress period 77 (December 2002 recharge) had a high rate of simulated recharge to the aquifer and the highest amount of simulated base flow out of the aquifer to streams that flow into the Barnegat Bay-Little Egg Harbor estuary.